NLnetLabs/routinator/doc/manual/source/interactive.rst

          will get a list of all more specific VRPs covered by the prefix you supplied in the query.

+Exclude Specific Data Types
+"""""""""""""""""""""""""""

+If you have enabled :ref:`advanced-features:bgpsec` and/or
+:ref:`advanced-features:aspa` validation, in some output formats the amount data can be quite overwhelming.
+You can exclude specific payload types with the :option:`--no-route-origins`, :option:`--no-router-keys` and :option:`--noaspas` options to disable inclusion of route origins, router keys, and ASPAs, respectively.

 .. deprecated:: 0.9.0
    ``--filter-asn`` and ``--filter-prefix``
 .. versionchanged:: 0.11.0
    Add the :option:`--more-specifics` option
+.. versionadded:: 0.13.0
+   Allow excluding specific data from the output